Grand Army Ending, Explained

 Grand Army Recap

 The series starts with a terrorist attack at the Plaza.
 Black smoke is seen rising from the windows of the Grand Army.
 The teachers hoard the students in classrooms and on the stairs as they wait for the threat to pass.
 With such a solemn opening, ‘Grand Army’ basically underscores its dramatic aspirations.
 The five main characters serve as different focal points of the show.
 Each of them has their own story, which is populated by a separate set of characters.
-Often time, these stories interact, maintaining a symbiotic existence.
+Oftentimes, these stories interact, maintaining a symbiotic existence.

 Zoey treads a thin line between the disobedience stemming from her feminism and immature reactionary antics.
 Like the other four main characters, her brilliance and uniqueness set her apart in the crowd of students at the Grand Army.
 She fiercely defends her sexual agency when a boy she likes, Tim Delaney, questions her closeness with two of their mutual friends.
-She is clearly the leader of their clique, also including Tim’s sister Anna, Luke Friedman, and George Wright.
+She is clearly the leader of their clique, which includes Tim’s sister, Anna, Luke Friedman, and George Wright.
 She is robbed of that very sense of agency and fearlessness when Luke and George rape her in a cab with Tim also present there.
 Broken and betrayed, she feels truly defeated when the three boys are set free because of a lack of evidence.

 Dom is also the leader of her own group.
 Dom is a high-achieving daughter of a Haitian single mother.
 She has been forced to grow up pretty quickly due to her family’s financial situation.
 Balancing her budding hair product business with school, basketball practice, and familial responsibilities, she finds herself quickly overwhelmed.
 There is a new romance in her life, in the shape of young activist John Ellis, but before it gets any serious, her mother asks her to marry one of her acquaintances so he can stay in the US.
 In exchange, the family will receive $10,000.
 Reluctantly, Dom agrees to do it.

 Sid endures casual racism and sexism aimed toward him and his sister Meera (Ashley Ganger) from fellow students who are supposed to be his friends.
-He more or less shrugs off all the insults, believing reaction will only encourage them.
+He more or less shrugs off all the insults, believing the reaction will only encourage them.
 He is desperately trying to hide the fact that he is gay not only from his traditional Indian parents but also from his peers.
 When the secret finally gets out.
-Sid lashes out at everyone, including the teacher, who is helping him with the Harvard application.
+Sid lashes out at everyone, including the teacher who is helping him with the Harvard application.
 After he finally finds out who leaked the information, it leads to a violent altercation, which leaves his nose broken.

 Jayson and his friend and saxophone competitor Owen (Jaden Jordan) get into serious trouble after trying to prank Dom during the bomb threat, resulting in the loss of about $200 from her purse.
 Although they manage to raise the money by performing in the subway and give it back to her, it is apparently not enough.
 They are both temporarily suspended from Grand Army, with Owen receiving a much harsher punishment than Jayson.
 Afterward, Jayson is asked to fill the slot in a performance that was meant for Owen.
 Guilt-ridden and ashamed, Jayson becomes involved in the student movement at the school.

 Leila’s character trajectory is vastly different from those of the rest of the main characters.
 Being adopted by Jewish American parents, she has little to no connection to her native land.
 She often gets bullied by other Chinese girls at her school for not knowing Mandarin.
-Leila’s sole outlet seems to be the violent and graphic comic-book style drawing that she does.
+Leila’s sole outlet seems to be the violent and graphic comic-book-style drawing that she does.

 Grand Army Ending